 During the 1990s Hänsch’s team focused on the quantum physics of ultracold atoms.
 His group demonstrated and explored two- and three-dimensional optical lattices bound by light; they explored new tricks for laser cooling below the recoil limit; and in the late 1990s realized Bose-Einstein condensation (BEC) of rubidium atoms in a novel magnetic QUIC trap.
 They later exploited the high magnetic stability of the small trap in the first continuous wave atom laser.
 Work on microscopic magnetic traps to manipulate cold paramagnetic atoms led to an effective method for loading cold atoms into microscopic traps, and a working conveyer belt for atoms.
 In June 2001, Hänsch’s group was the first to achieve Bose-Einstein condensation entirely on a microfabricated atom chip.

-Hänsch has earned many awards for his work including the Nobel Prize for Physics in 2005, the Gottfried Wilhelm Leibniz Prize, OSA’s Frederic Ives Medal, IEEE’s I.I.
+Hänsch received many other awards such as the Gottfried Wilhelm Leibniz Prize, IEEE’s I.I.
 Rabi Award, the Philip Morris Research Prize, and numerous honorary degrees.
 His many scientific society memberships include the European Academy of Arts and Sciences, Academia Europea, International Raoul Wallenberg Foundation, and the U.S. National Academy of Sciences.